Why You Can't Sleep

 - 2

-Exhale completely through the mouth with a quiet whoosh sound.
+Exhale completely through the mouth.

 - 3